gaverhae/blog/blog/content/md/posts/2021-05-30-imperative-turing.md

 itself is incomplete?

-A few years later, Turing proposed his idea of a Turing machine, but more importantly he offered a proof that the set of numbers that can be computed with his Turing machine is exactly the same as the set of numbers that can be computed with Church's lambda calculus.
+A few years later, Turing proposed his idea of a Turing machine, but more importantly he offered a proof that the set of functions that can be described with his Turing machine is exactly the same as the set of functions that can be described with Church's lambda calculus.
 Since then, a fairly large number of alternative models of computation have been proposed, and so far none of them has been proven to be able to compute anything the Turing machine cannot compute.
 In other words, the Turing machine is exactly as powerful as the